NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 12. Place the box on a measured flat surface and tap the magnet to the marked location by the Hall Effect sensor.
 This will appropriately zero the offsets for the sensor and increase its near-horizontal accuracy significantly.
 For a convenient magnet holder, you can use our [3D-printable magnetic wand][3Dprint], which holds a small rare-Earth magnet.
 This may be a generic part, though this [3/8" x 1/8" Neodymium Disk Magnet](https://www.apexmagnets.com/magnets/3-8-x-1-8-disc-neodymium-magnet) works well in our experience.

-13. Use the bolts to attach the LiDAR Lite box to [the mounting plate](CNC) (see also the [Easel online CNC setup](https://easel.inventables.com/projects/VMmCoOyJyiiKTospk1NBBQ)).
+13. Use the 1/4"-20 hardware to attach the LiDAR Lite box to the mounting plate.
+The bolts pass through the center holes on the tabs on either side of the box, with their heads towards the box lids.

 ![Side view: long axis](Documentation/images/SideView_LongAxis.png)

 ![Side view: short axis, LiDAR Lite cable](Documentation/images/SideView_LiDARcableSide.png)

-14. (Can wait for field installation) attach the unit via its mounting plate to the appropriate pipe, post, etc.
+14. (Can wait for field installation) attach the unit via its mounting plate to the appropriate pipe, post, etc. This typically involves the U bolts, noted above.
+Curved EMT conduit can be helpful for providing a way to select the angle of the sensor.
+Although we use a single 45-degree bend piece of conduit in the images below, we would suggest attaching a 90-degree bend conduit first, and then a 45-degree bend as necessary to adjust the sensor away from a direct down-looking view; the sensor will attach directly to the convex side of the bend instead of bridging over airspace, which required us to use rocks as shims to reduce mounting-plate flexure.

 ![Field installation prototype in the lab: Sensor only](Documentation/images/FieldInstallation_LabPrototype_SensorOnly_orig2019-09-09_20200501.jpg)